lumicks/pylake/docs/tutorial/images.rst

     print(scan.blue_image.shape)  # (self.num_frames, h, w) -> single color channel
     print(scan.rgb_image.shape)  # (self.num_frames, h, w, 3) -> three color channels

+    # plot frame at index 3 (first frame is index 0)
-    scan.plot("green", frame=3)  # plot the third frame -- defaults to the first frame if no argument is given
+    # defaults to the first frame if no argument is given
+    scan.plot("green", frame=3)

 The images can also be exported in the TIFF format::